 File your private company accounts before the deadline

-Christmas comes but once a year, and so – unfortunately – does the deadline to file your company accounts.
+Santa comes but once a year, and so – unfortunately – does the deadline to file your company accounts.

 Generally speaking, your accounts need to be filed with Companies House nine months after your company’s financial year-end.
 If you miss the deadline you face penalties that will increase the longer you leave it.
 The amounts you have to pay as a private limited company are as follows: